-At the April 14, 2003 Public Advisory Meeting, the members approved to replace this indicator with the following management objective: Maintain SCQI consistent (-10% variance) with table 18.
+Management Objective: Maintain SCQI consistent (-10% variance) with Table 18.

 The stream crossing quality index is a measure, which indicates the potential of a stream crossing (permanent road stream crossings) to deliver sedimentation into the stream.
 A high index indicates a high potential for the crossings to add sediment to the adjacent stream whereas a low index indicates that the crossings are being well managed to reduce the possibility of sediment entering the stream from the crossing.